Georgetown-Civic-Tech/DCRatMap/readme.md

 ## Goals

-- Build a database to associate map data and rodent calls in D.C
+- Build a database of rodent inspection and treatment in D.C.
 - Produce a heat map, using some opensource map library
 - Integrate tools to take screenshots, track past events and hold authorities accountable.